 Borderpolar Symptoms: The Overlap

 Firstly, to be considered a person challenged with BPD, you need to demonstrate at least 5 out of 9 symptoms.
 Secondly, the 5-symptoms rule is used for bipolar.
 But now imagine all the possible combinations of 9 choose 5, 7 choose 5, and 9 choose 5 symptoms.
-That's a lot of “borderpolar symptoms”!
-When the symptoms are similar, it's even harder to figure things out.
+That’s a lot of “borderpolar symptoms”!
+When the symptoms are similar, it’s even harder to figure things out.
 For instance, if the patient considers a hypomanic state as “feeling good” and omits it, they look like a just depressed person.
-Are spending sprees, unsafe sex, and general impulsive behavior part of the hypomanic person, or is it BPD instead?
+Are spending sprees, unsafe sex, and general impulsive behavior part of the hypomanic person, or BPD instead?